vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 Istio installation refers to Istio control plane installation, which consists of following component (pods).

-- istio-cni plugin (running as Daemonset) in the kube-system namespace
+- istio-cni plugin (running as DaemonSet) in the kube-system namespace
 - ingress gateway in the istio-system namespace
 - egress gateway in the istio-system namespace
 - istiod in the istio-system namespace